vipinvkmenon/terraform-exporter-btp/guidelines/DEVELOPER-GUIDE.md

 You find an example for this setup in the command `exportByResourceCmd`.
 Be aware that the code leverages several helper functions that are available in the file `cmdDocsHelper.go`.

-## Setting Environment Variables in a Dev Container
+## Setting Environment Variables in a Development Container

 - Create a file `devcontainer.env` in the `.devcontainer` directory
 - Add the environment variables in the file.
 Here is an example: